Skip to main content

 Sara Ayazi (she/her) is passionate about helping students and alumni navigate their careers successfully and enjoys connecting them with opportunities and resources that will further enhance their professional growth.
 She has a particular interest in increasing resilience and well-being in the workplace and has presented on this topic to staff and health professionals in the UC system.

 Sara has over 10 years of experience in combined roles in higher education and career counseling.
-Prior to joining Berkeley Public Health, she provided career counseling services to health professional students at UCSF, including students in joint programs with Berkeley Public Health.
+Prior to joining UC Berkeley Public Health, she provided career counseling services to health professional students at UCSF, including students in joint programs with UC Berkeley Public Health.

 Sara’s additional career services experiences include supporting the career and professional development of junior corporate attorneys at Wilson Sonsini and providing career counseling to students in the Colleges of Engineering and Chemistry at the UC Berkeley Career Center.
 Before her transition into the career services field, Sara served as an attorney for the University of Connecticut.